 📄️ API Overview

 📄️ Controller Input Events

-This section demonstrates how to use Unity's Input System to access and receive the input events that are triggered whenever an action is performed on the Magic Leap 2's controller.
+This section demonstrates how to use Unity's Input System to access input events from the Magic Leap 2 controller.

 📄️ Controller Gesture Events